Markdown

 EQ

-EQ is the acronym for Equalization.
+EQ is the Acronym for Equalization

 A critical process in sound recording and reproduction that involves adjusting the volume of different frequency bands within an audio signal.
 This adjustment helps tailor the sound to achieve a desired tone or balance, making certain audio elements more prominent or less noticeable.
 There are various types of EQs, each serving different purposes: